 Most dog owners know the dangers of foods like chocolate and onions for their furry family members, but Xylitol is quickly rising to the top of the “doggie danger foods” list.
-And chances are good that you probably have a product that contains it in your medicine cabinet or purse right now!
+And the chances are good that you probably have a product that contains it in your medicine cabinet or purse right now!

 What is Xylitol?

-Xylitol is a natural sweetener made from sugar alcohol that’s widely used as a lower-calorie substitute in common food products and OTC medications.
+Xylitol is a natural sweetener made from sugar alcohol that’s widely used as a lower-calorie substitute in everyday food products and OTC medications.
 It’s sometimes listed as “sugar alcohol” on food labels and ingredient lists.